 Let’s go straight for the big one: Your house.
 Your home is by far your biggest expense.
 If you’re renting, and want to be financially free, you could buy instead (if it’s financially viable).

 Rent is money down the drain, and it typically costs you more to rent a property than the mortgage on that home would be.
-However, renting may be the best thing for you right now, and if that is the case, then build up other assets and a decent chunk of savings first.
+However, renting may be the best thing for you right now, and if that is the case, then build up other assets and a decent chunk of savings instead.

 But let’s say you are a homeowner and you are paying your mortgage off at a steady rate.
 Ensure the mortgage is a repayment one though.
 There are millions of people on interest only versions, which means they will never pay off the mortgage.
 Bad news.